Travel to Montenegro

 Flying to Montenegro

-From London Gatwick to Tivat takes 2 hours 40 minutes.
+To Tivat: from London - 2 hours 40 minutes.

-There are plans to upgrade the motorways in this part of the world.
-The Adriatic Highway will one day be incorporated into the long-awaited Adriatic-Ionian motorway, which will run all the way from Croatia down into Greece.
+The Adriatic Highway is being incorporated into the long-awaited Adriatic-Ionian motorway, which will run all the way from Croatia down into Greece.
 However, the building of the Belgrade - Bar motorway, passing through Podgorica and incorporating dozens of bridges and tunnels, is currently a priority for Montenegro.

 Getting to Montenegro by boat

 Many cruise ships travelling down the Adriatic from Venice to Greece sail into the Bay of Kotor and make a port of call at Kotor.

 Ferries link the Montenegrin Adriatic coast with Italy, operating between Bar and Bari.
 The ferry company Montenegro Lines (tel: +382 30 303 469; www.montenegrolines.net) runs year-round overnight ferries between Bar and Bari.

 Browse our Video Guides